-Ashurst Ranch – Long ago a man named William Ashurst owned a ranch about 25 miles southeast of Flagstaff.
-The ranch was located near a good spring, known as Ashurst Run.
-The rancher was said to have buried a number of five and ten-pound cans filled with gold coins on his property.
+Ashurst Ranch – Long ago, a man named William Ashurst owned a ranch about 25 miles southeast of Flagstaff.
+The ranch was located near a good spring known as Ashurst Run.
+The rancher was said to have buried several five and ten-pound cans filled with gold coins on his property.
 According to legend, this gold was never recovered after his death.

 Morman Lake – In 1879, four outlaws robbed a stage near Gila Bend, making off with $125,000 in gold coins and 22 gold bars stamped “AJO.”
 The very next day, they robbed another stage near Stanwix Station, where they made a haul of two chests that contained $140,000 in gold coins and $60,000 in currency.
 The gang fled to the northeast into Tonto Basin, then turned to the northwest as a posse began to catch up with them.
 Before long, the lawmen overtook the gang, and the inevitable shoot-out occurred.
 Two of the outlaws were killed in the foray, but two others escaped to Holbrook.

 The two outlaws holed up at Holbrook for a time, waiting for things to cool off.
 While there, one of the outlaws was killed in a dispute over a poker game.
 His outlaw partner, Henry Tice, then killed the other gambler.
 However, someone felt that justice was not yet done and shot Tice, leaving no one to disclose the location of the hidden loot.
 The cache is believed to be somewhere around the cliffs between Morman Lake and Flagstaff, and though many have looked, it has never been found.